 The EU in the world - economy and finance

-China and India had the highest GDP growth between 2006 and 2016 among the G20 members.
+China and India had the highest GDP growth between 2008 and 2018

-In broad terms, members with relatively low GNI per inhabitant recorded relatively high economic growth over the 10 years from 2006 to 2016; this was most notably the case in India and Indonesia (note the rate of change covers the period from 2010-2016).
-By contrast, members with relatively high GNI per inhabitant at the start of the period under consideration recorded fairly low levels of economic growth; this was most notably the case in the EU-28, Canada and Japan.
-The main exceptions to this pattern are clustered towards the bottom left corner of Figure 3, with relatively low growth and relatively low levels of GNI per inhabitant — in this group are South Africa, Mexico, Argentina, Brazil and Russia.
+In broad terms, members with relatively low GNI per inhabitant recorded relatively high economic growth over the 10 years from 2008 to 2018; this was most notably the case in China, India and Indonesia (eight years from 2010 to 2018).
+By contrast, members with relatively high GNI per inhabitant at the start of the period under consideration generally recorded fairly low levels of economic growth; this was most notably the case in the United Kingdom, Canada, the EU-27 (nine years from 2008 to 2017), Japan (nine years from 2008 to 2017), Australia and the United States.
+The main exceptions to this pattern are clustered towards the bottom left corner of Figure 2, with relatively low growth and relatively low levels of GNI per inhabitant — in this group are Argentina, South Africa, Brazil, Russia and Mexico.